 - Distributions or grants from charitable lead trusts, donor advised funds or family foundations

 - Estate plan gifts received by June 30th of the 50th Reunion year

 - Gifts of tangible personal property, real estate, life insurance policies or other non-liquid assets Employer matching gifts

 Provisions creating future gifts to the College must be established and documented by June 30th of your 50th Reunion year.
 Future gifts include the following:

-For current gifts, Bowdoin accepts cash, checks, credit cards and transfers of securities or IRA assets.
+For current gifts, Bowdoin accepts cash, checks, credit cards and transfers of securities.
 Credit card gifts may be made by mail, by calling the toll-free gift line (1-888-385-2254), or by making a gift online: www.bowdoin.edu/makeagift.

-For information on making a gift of securities or IRA assets, please call the Office of 50th Reunion Giving at 207-725-3686.
+For information on making a gift of securities, please call the Office of 50th Reunion Giving at 207-725-3686.